orapinanon/dataengineer_proj/README.md

 ![docs](Pics/dashboard2.png)
 <p align="center">Dashboard 2: Search book by revenue</p>

-Notes: The parameter allows the user to enter their information.
+<i>Notes: The parameter allows the user to enter their information.
 We can create a variable (Parameter) to allow users to fill in their data or choose. from the values, we can set support<br>
 - letter<br>